Call Me

 P1010012

 Many of these activities seem to be a direct consequence of the incredible bureaucracy of the government who require people to follow horrendously complex processes with copious volumes of even more complex forms to do even the simplest things (whilst at each step earning a tidy profit to administer it all).
-Added to this a large and relatively poor migrant population and the conditions are fertile for this kind of activity.
+Added to this is a large and relatively poor migrant population and the conditions are fertile for this kind of activity.
 If my experiences with getting a residence / work permit were any indicator of the norm I’d almost be tempted to call them myself!

 P1010005